ahmeteminyakar/Embedded-Learn-Journey/fsm_vent_rebuild/README.md

       🔗 pin: "D10"
       🧭 type: "Output (Alert)"
   ⚡ wiring_notes: >
+    - DHT11 connects to D2 with 5V and GND
-    - LED uses 220Ω resistor
+    - LED uses 220Ω resistor on D9
     - Buzzer is active and driven from D10
-    - All share GND with 5V system
+    - All components share GND with the Arduino board

 eeprom:
   💾 logging_enabled: true